influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.0/administration/upgrading.md

     parent: Administration
 ---

+If you're using Chronograf versions 0.11, 0.12 or 0.13 there's no need to upgrade version 1.0.
+Versions 0.11 through 1.0 are the same.

-Users looking to upgrade from versions prior to 0.10 to version 1.0 need to take a few additional steps.
+Users looking to upgrade from versions prior to 0.10 to version 1.0 need to take a few additional steps:

 ### For users who wish to maintain their dashboards and visualizations